Tuesday, July 5, 2016

 • Mark Sanford, (R) Governor of South Carolina, famously lied that he was hiking the Appalachian Trail when in fact he was busy misusing state funds to cheat on his wife.
 His approval rating has gone UP in the aftermath.

 Are you familiar with the concept of community responsibility?
 Everyone wants credit when things go right, but no one wants blame when they go wrong.
 When the miners were pulled up from that hole in the ground in Chile, there wasn’t one hero; all of the thousands of individuals involved in the rescue can take credit, and well they should.
-But by that same principle, how many people were responsible for the BP mess in the Gulf?
+But by that same principle, how many people were responsible for the BP oil spill in the Gulf?

 When a politician does something that seems like it might do some good, (I realize this is theoretical; I can’t give you an example of a politician doing anything worthwhile) everyone wants to claim that he’s ‘their man in Washington’ or wherever.
 But when they mess up, nobody voted for them.